briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 ### Library design
 - Balancing ease of use with complexity
 - Use minimal inputs (secrets entered to GitHub, stack name)

-## Next steps

-My next goal is to improve `django-cdk` and apply my learnings from working on the `DockerEc2` construct to other constructs I have written for ECS and EKS.

 ### Using the `DockerEc2` construct for testing